keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 The setup includes:

-*  a `mod_cluster` load balancer on Wildfly
+*  a load balancer on embedded Undertow (SimpleUndertowLoadBalancer)
-*  two clustered nodes of Keycloak server on Wildfly/EAP
+*  two clustered nodes of Keycloak server on Wildfly/EAP or on embedded undertow

-Clustering tests require MULTICAST to be enabled on machine's `loopback` network interface.
-This can be done by running the following commands under root privileges:

-    route add -net 224.0.0.0 netmask 240.0.0.0 dev lo ifconfig lo multicast
+*  shared DB

+### Cluster tests with Keycloak on Wildfly

-Then after build the sources, distribution and setup of clean shared database (replace command according your DB), you can use this command to setup servers:
+After build the sources, distribution and setup of clean shared database (replace command according your DB), you can use this command to setup servers:

     export DB_HOST=localhost
     mvn -f testsuite/integration-arquillian/servers/pom.xml \